Hiring independent contractors on Deel

 Taxes and forms for independent contractors

 When you hire an independent contractor, the first thing to do is to have them complete Form W-9 (Request for Taxpayer Identification Number and Certification).
-Here you can learn how to fill it in.

 Independent contractors count as self-employed workers.
 They are required to file the Annual Tax Return and pay the estimated income and self-employment tax on their own.